The Stories Of 13 Incredible Sunken Cities From History — And What’s Left Of Them Today

 Texas A&M UniversityA diver exploring the sunken remains of Port Royal, Jamaica.

-Once referred to as the “Wickedest City on Earth”, part of Port Royal, Jamaica sank after a disastrous earthquake in 1692.
-The ruins scattered in the Kingston Harbor, and currently, the remains of the city encompass 13 acres at depths of up to 40 feet.
+Once called the “Wickedest City on Earth,” part of Port Royal, Jamaica, sank after a disastrous earthquake in 1692.
+It vanished beneath Kingston Harbor, and today, 13 acres of ruins lie 35 feet under the water’s surface, according to UNESCO.

-By the time it was over, 33 acres of the city had been submerged into the sea and 2,000 people died.
+By the time it was all over, 33 acres of the city had slipped into the sea, and 2,000 people were dead.
+Another 3,000 died from injury and disease in the aftermath.

 author